 - Memorial Hall #204: Communications Lab with 18 Windows systems

 The Director of the Academic Computer Center determines the hours of operation of the computer labs.
-The hours are posted outside the computer labs and on the ACC Web page.
+The hours are posted outside the computer labs and on the Academic Computer Center Web Page.

 Closing time is to be respected in all computer labs.
 The Lab Assistant notifies users fifteen minutes before closing time.
 Do not ask the Lab Assistant to keep the lab open so you can finish a project.
 Monitor your time to complete your work before closing time.